PrajnaAvidya/prompt-shaper/README.md

 ## Terminology
 - Template - A piece of text that is rendered by the parser.
 I'm using the .ps.txt extension for the samples.
 - Variable - A value loaded from a template file, or defined inline in a template.
-Variables are defined using single brackets and are either defined as a single tag, or with matching tags wrapped around text.
+Variables are defined using single braces and are either defined as a single tag, or with matching tags wrapped around text.
 String variables can be rendered as templates.
-- Slot - Renders the contents of a variable or function using double brackets.
+- Slot - Renders the contents of a variable or function using double braces.
 - Parameters - One or more arguments passed to a slot or a function.
 Parameters can be strings or numbers.
 - Function - Does "something" and the result is rendered on page, or assigned to a variable.

 ## Templates, Slots, Variables
 A template is a file or string that gets loaded into a variable by the PromptShaper parser and is then rendered.

 Templates can contain one or more inline variable definitions.
-They are defined using single brackets can be single line or multi line using tags.
+They are defined using single braces can be single line or multi line using tags.
 ```
 {stringVariable = "hello world"}